CoreMedia/coremedia-headless-server/README.md

 ![CoreMedia Labs Logo](https://documentation.coremedia.com/badges/banner_coremedia_labs_wide.png "CoreMedia Labs Logo Title Text")

-# This repository has been moved to https://github.com/coremedia-contributions/coremedia-headless-server-app
+# This repository is not maintained anymore and has been moved to https://github.com/coremedia-contributions/coremedia-headless-server-app for blueprint customers only.

 # CoreMedia Content as a Service (CaaS)